 JD/MS in Justice, Law & Society

-American University's JD/MS joint degree allows you to earn, concurrently, a juris doctor (JD) from the Washington College of Law (WCL) and a master of science in justice, law and society (MS) from the School of Public Affairs (SPA), Department of Justice, Law and Society.
-The justice, law and society program has been rated among the nation's top three justice-related programs in the area of scholarly faculty publications.
+American University's JD/MS joint degree allows you to earn, concurrently, a juris doctor (JD) from the Washington College of Law (WCL) and a master of science in justice, law and criminology (MS) from the School of Public Affairs (SPA), Department of Justice, Law & Criminology.
+The justice, law and criminology program has been rated among the nation's top three justice-related programs in the area of scholarly faculty publications.

 In this program, you enhance your general legal education with intensive study in the following areas: